alifele/Peliver/README.md

 # Peliver
-An easy to use and open source software for file transfer in Local Area Network
+An easy to use and open source software for file transfer in Local Area Network.